skienzmatishun/rippreport/content/p/tiny-steps/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage, State Senator Chris Elliott killed a storm safety bill to settle a personal grudge after getting caught gaming the program.
+Program whistleblower files expose how Elliott attempted to manipulate confidential homeowner bids for private profit.
+Discover how one politician sacrificed statewide home protection to avenge his own greed.
 ---
 The last session of the Alabama Legislature took tiny steps when it comes to accomplishing any real serious issues plaguing the state.
 Prisons, health care’ medicaid” and the gambling bill all wound up in the trash can.